We are prayerfully seeking to place 10 churches in Dublin by 2028.

 How will Local Churches Respond to Major Housing Development?

 In addition many multinationals are continuing to use Dublin as a hub by which they can reach not only Europe, but also the Middle East, India and beyond.
-As far as any church planting strategy is concerned, Dublin represents a global center from which the gospel might indeed reach the world.
+As far as any church planting strategy is concerned, Dublin represents a global centre from which the gospel might indeed reach the world.

 Why plant new churches in Ireland today?